smartcontractkit/chainlink/.github/tracing/README.md

 Adding custom traces requires identifying an observability gap in a related group of code executions.
 This is intuitive for the developer:

 - "What's the flow of component interaction in this distributed system?"
-- "What's a ballpark latency of funcOne?"
 - "What's the behavior of the JobProcessorOne component when jobs with [x, y, z] attributes are processed?"

-Once an execution flow is desired to be traced, the developer will decide which parts of the execution flow should be measured separately.
+Given an execution flow, the developer must decide which subset of the flow to measure.
 Each logically separate measure will be a span.
 Spans can have one parent span and multiple children span.
-The relations between parent and child spans will make a directed acyclic graph.
+The relations between parent and child spans will make a directed acyclic graph, called a trace.

 The most trivial application of a span is measuring latency performance at high levels of granularity (individual func executions).
 There is much more you can do, including creating human readable and timestamped events within a span (useful for monitoring concurrent access to resources), recording errors, linking parent and children spans through large parts of an application, and even extending a span beyond a single process.